numpy/numpy.org/content/en/learn.md

 For the **official NumPy documentation** visit [numpy.org/doc/stable](https://numpy.org/doc/stable).

+## NumPy Tutorials

+The official set of tutorials and educational materials by the NumPy community is [NumPy Tutorials](https://numpy.org/numpy-tutorials).
+The goal of this page is to provide high-quality resources by the NumPy project, both for self-learning and for teaching classes with, in the format of Jupyter Notebooks.
+If you’re interested in adding your own content, check the [numpy-tutorials repository on GitHub](https://github.com/numpy/numpy-tutorials).

+***

 Below is a curated collection of external resources.
 To contribute, see the [end of this page](#add-to-this-list).
-***

 ## Beginners